github/docs/content/actions/publishing-packages/publishing-nodejs-packages.md

 ## Publishing packages to the npm registry

-You can trigger a workflow to publish your NPM package every time you [publish a new release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release).
-The process in the following example is executed when the release event of type 'published' is triggered.
+You can trigger a workflow to publish your package every time you publish a new release.
+The process in the following example is executed when the release event of type `published` is triggered.
 If the CI tests pass, the process uploads the package to the npm registry.
+For more information, see "[Managing releases in a repository](/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release)."

 To perform authenticated operations against the npm registry in your workflow, you'll need to store your npm authentication token as a secret.
 For example, create a repository secret called `NPM_TOKEN`.
 For more information, see "[Creating and using encrypted secrets](/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets)."